ycm-core/YouCompleteMe/README.md

 #### The `ExecuteCommand <args>` subcommand

-Some LSP completers (currently Rust and Java completers) support executing server specific commands.
-Consult the [rust-analyzer][] and [jdt.ls][] respective documentations to find out what commands are supported and which arguments are expected.
+Some LSP completers (currently only Java completers) support executing server specific commands.
+Consult the [jdt.ls][] documentation to find out what commands are supported and which arguments are expected.

 The support for `ExecuteCommand` was implemented to support plugins like [vimspector][] to debug java, but isn't limited to that specific use case.